 Please also note that by default Selenium opens TCP port 4444 on all network interfaces.
 So for security reasons it’s strongly reccomended to limit an access to these port by firewall.
 For instance this way,

-iptables -A SELENIUM -p tcp --dport 4444 -s 127.0.0.1 -j ACCEPT
+iptables -N SELENIUM iptables -A INPUT -p tcp --dport 4444 -j SELENIUM iptables -A SELENIUM -p tcp --dport 4444 -s 127.0.0.1 -j ACCEPT iptables -A SELENIUM -p tcp --dport 4444 -j DROP